-Weaning is a stressful period for young piglets: during weaning and the 10-14 days after, piglets face major challenges.
-It’s a race against time: the piglet is separated from its mother, put into a new environment with new pen mates and less digestible feed presented in different form.
+Weaning is a stressful period for young piglets: at weaning and during the first 10-14 days post weaning, piglets face major challenges.
+It’s a race against time: the piglet is separated from its mother, place into a new environment with new pen mates and feed is presented in dry form.

 At the same time, its digestive tract and immune system are not sufficiently developed yet to cope with all these changes.
 This often results in loss of appetite and, consequently, a reduced feed and nutrient intake.
 In particular, a reduced feed intake - one of the main post-weaning problems in piglets - is seen as a precursor to intestinal imbalances.

 Maintaining gut health is the key to success

 In the development of the intestinal tract of piglets, a distinction can be made between the phase immediately after birth and after about 3-6 weeks.
 While in the first phase the intake of colostrum is essential for the protection, growth and maturation of the intestine, the post weaning period is the time when right nutrition needs to support optimal gut development.
 The aim here must be to ensure high feed intake through tasty and highly digestible feed to meet the piglet's energy needs, support microbiota and ensure the development of normal gut health post weaning.

 In a healthy intestine, feed nutrients are efficiently converted into growth.
 A higher growth performance of the piglets shortens the time to reach the market weight and increases the profitability of the pig production.

 In future, common solutions may not work anymore

 Probably you know that adding zinc oxide (ZnO) to the diets during the post weaning period is a common practice for controling post weaning challenges and maintaining normal intestine health status.